-Building a custom PC for a software can save you hours of frustration from working on a laggy and unoptimized program.
-We regularly get customers asking for component recommendations for Maya, a popular 3D animation and rendering software.
+Building a custom computer for a software can save you hours of frustration from working on a laggy and unoptimized program.
+We regularly get customers asking for component recommendations for Adobe After Effects, AutoCAD, and Maya, a popular 3D animation and rendering software.
 Our sales team is always standing by to give you product recommendations, but if you’d like to read up on building a PC for AutoDesk’s Maya you can see some helpful tips from us below!

 What is Maya?